 Today is the birthday of Harry A. Poth (July 11, 1881-November 16, 1931).
 He was born in Pennsylvania, and attended the William Penn Charter School until 1898, after which he graduated from the Pennsylvania Military Academy in 1902.
-He then attended the Wallerstein Brewing Institution, becoming a brewer at the Fred A. Poth Brewery, which by 1875 was the largest brewery in the U.S., and which his father, Frederick A. Poth, founded in 1870.
-It was incorporated in 1893, when his sons were working with him, and it was renamed the F. A. Poth & Sons Brewery.
+He then attended the Wallerstein Brewing Institution, becoming a brewer at the Fred A. Poth Brewery, which by 1875 was the largest brewery in the U.S., and which his grandfather, Frederick August Poth founded in 1870.
+It was incorporated in 1893, when his sons were working with him, including Harry’s father Frederick A. Poth, and it was renamed the F. A. Poth & Sons Brewery.
 Harry, of course, was one of the “Sons” in the name.
 His younger brother, Frederick J. Poth, seems to have focused on the management side of the business, while Harry was the brewer.
 It reopened after prohibition briefly as the Poth Brewing Co.
 Inc., but closed for good three years later, in 1936.

 I couldn’t find any photographs of him, which isn’t too surprising given I couldn’t find any of his father and only one of his brother, Frederick J. Poth.
 Sadly, I could find almost nothing else about him, either.